Dough: Types of dough

 Sometimes meringue is considered a dough.
-The English recipe for "Satan Biscuit" dates to 1677, and earlier recipes are known by different names.
+The English recipe for "Satin Biscuit" dates to 1677, and earlier recipes are known by different names.
 Some included flour like a 1604 recipe for "white bisket bread".

 Techniques

 Techniques used in dough production depend on the type of dough and final product.

 For yeast-based and sponge (such as sourdough) breads, a common production technique is the dough is mixed, kneaded, and then left to rise.
 Many bread doughs call for a second stage, where the dough is kneaded again, shaped into the final form, and left to rise a final time (or proofed) before baking.
 Kneading is the process of working a dough to produce a smooth, elastic dough by developing gluten.
 This process is both temperature and time-dependent; temperatures that are either too hot or too cold will cause the yeast to not develop, and rising times that are either too short or too long will affect the final product.

 Pasta is typically made from a dry dough that is kneaded and shaped, either through extrusion, rolling out in a pasta machine, or stretched or shaped by hand (as for gnocchi or dumplings).
 Pasta may be cooked directly after production (so-called "fresh pasta") or dried, which renders it shelf-stable.

 Doughs for biscuits and many flatbreads which are not leavened with yeast are typically mixed but not kneaded or left to rise; these doughs are shaped and cooked directly after mixing.

 While breads and other products made from doughs are often baked, some types of dough-based foods are cooked over direct heat, such as tortillas, which are cooked directly on a griddle.
 Fried dough foods are also common in many cultures.

 Pancakes, waffles, some kinds of bar cookies such as brownies, and many cakes and quick breads (including muffins and the like) are often made with a semi-liquid batter of flour and liquid that is poured into the final shape, rather than a solid dough.
 Unlike bread dough, these batters are not stabilized by the formation of a gluten network.